python/typing_extensions/doc/index.rst

 .. function:: is_protocol(tp)

    Determine if a type is a :class:`Protocol`.
-This works with protocols defined using either :class:`typing.Protocol` or :class:`typing_extensions.Protocol`.
+This works with protocols defined using either :py:class:`typing.Protocol` or :class:`typing_extensions.Protocol`.

    For example::